cpsievert/XML2R/README.md

 TO DO:

-(1) Put urls to relevant locations (append a column on each table?)
-(2) Syntax for binding tables without "partially common" ancestors
+(1) Syntax for binding tables with "partially common" ancestors